guilhermesalvi/integration-tests-poc/README.md

+# integration-tests-poc

-# This is an example of integration tests with dot net 5 and xUnit (also compatible with net core x).
+This is an Proof of Concept of Integration Tests with dot net 5 and xUnit (also compatible with net core x).
+See docs for an introduction.